Interactive Power to Frequency Dynamics Between Grid-Forming Inverters and Synchronous Generators in Power Electronics-Dominated Power Systems: Detailed Mathematical Description of Converters for Simulation

-\subsection{Device Step Response}
+The individual device responses are presented followed by the direct interaction of the two devices as analyzed on a three bus system, demonstrating the interrelated dynamics.
+The device-level analysis is concluded with an investigation into the impacts of the DC-side dynamical system, and simulations with the non-linear frequency control functions.

-The conclusion that the SG manifests a second-order frequency dynamic is extensively studied and well understood\cite{sauer_power_2017,machowski_power_2008}.
-However, our analytical model suggests that the GFM exhibits a first order response.
-For verification, we simulate the frequency response of the SG and GFM following a load.
-All simulations are performed in the power system computer aided design (PSCAD)\cite{manitoba_hydro_international_ltd_pscad_nodate} simulation platform.
-Frequency, rate of change of frequency (ROCOF), and inertia metrics are defined as in the Appendix.
+\subsubsection{Device Step Response}

-The GFM model is a full order, averaged model that was created based on the state of the art \cite{du_comparative_2019,qoria_deliverable_2018} and is made available open-source at \cite{kenyon_pypscad_2020}.
-A full text on the model implementation is available at \cite{kenyon_open-source_nodate}, with all default parameters listed.
-Parameters of note are $M_P = 0.05 (Hz,pu/S,pu)$ and $\tau_{I} = 0.05s$.
-The SG model uses the standard PSCAD machine model with default prime--double prime reactance and time constants, two damper windings sans saturation and resistive windage losses.
-The exciter is an AC7B model with default parameters.
-All instances of SGs share a common set of parameters; for all 9 and 39 bus system simulations, $R_{D} = 0.05 (Hz/S_{base})$, $H=4s$ (inertia seconds), and $\tau_{G} = 0.5s$.
-The single device tests examine varied $H$ values to exhibit the traditional nadir (lowest frequency excursion) and rate of change of frequency relationship.
+To verify the analytical findings and conclusions of Section \ref{sec:power to frequency}, the frequency response of the SG and GFM following a load perturbation is simulated.
+For this analysis, each device is isolated, dispatched at 0.5 per unit (pu) with a constant power load connected directly to the terminals.

-The frequency and power step response of each device for a 10\% load step are presented in Figs. \ref{fig: frequency load step} and \ref{fig: power load step}.
-In this model, each device is operated in standalone fashion, dispatched at 50\% with a constant power load connected directly to the terminals.
+The frequency and power step response of each device for a 0.1 pu load step are presented in Fig. \ref{fig: Device Step Response}.
 The SG frequency trace in Fig. \ref{fig: frequency load step} shows the second order negative step response following the load step with overshoot and subsequent damped oscillations that settle to the droop determined steady state.
-The GFM frequency traces follows a standard first order response; steady state is achieved with no overshoot and a far smaller response time as compared to the SG.
-A summary of the nadir, and ROCOF are presented in Table \ref{tab:Single Device Results}.
-Note the inverse proportionality between inertia and ROCOF and the correlation between a lower nadir and reduced inertia.
-Conversely, note the larger ROCOF of the GFM device but a resultant higher nadir.
+The GFM frequency trace follows a first order response; there is no overshoot and a far smaller response time as compared to the SG.
+This result is due in part to the faster response of the GFM, but primarily a dynamical system order reduction.
+A summary of the nadir, settling frequency, and ROCOF are presented in Table \ref{tab:Single Device Results}.
+Note the inverse proportionality between inertia and ROCOF and the correlation between a lower nadir and reduced inertia for SGs, contrasted with the larger ROCOF of the GFM device, but a resultant higher nadir.